jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 ### 3.3.2 Target Device

 A target device is any device that may be controlled by the bus master, such as memory or a drive controller.
 When addressed, the target device drives the data bus on reads, or latches the data on the data bus for writes.
 Each target device must terminate its cycles.
-Control registers or other memory mapped resources must be mapped at least 512k higher than $0800 000 or at least 512k over the highest RAM address.

 ## 3.4 CPU Local Bus Signals

 The signals on the CPU Local Bus Port are broken into categories.
-Some are specific to the MC68040/MC68060 and others are specific to the port.
+Some are specific to the MC68040/MC68060 and others are specific to the APCI.
+The signal descriptions are below.
+The flow of data (input/output/bidriections) are defined from the perspective of the local bus car.
 The pinout of the port is detailed in Table 3.4.

-> [!NOTE]
-> The CPU Local Bus Port is a mixture of TTL and LVTTL signaling.
-While CPU Local Bus Card devices may be drive most signals at TTL logic levels, some signals are not TTL tolerant.
-It is critical to read the signal descriptions completely to understand the logic levels implemented.

 > [!WARNING]
-> **Applying +5V to LVTTL only signals may damage logic on the Amiga PCI main board.**
+> **Applying TTL logic levels (+5V) to LVTTL only signals may damage logic on the Amiga PCI main board.**

 ### 3.4.1 Power

 **GND** (Ground)
 This is the digital supply ground used by all digital devices in the system.
-CPU Local Bus cards may get their ground through the connector and the mounting posts.
+CPU Local Bus cards may connect to ground through the connector and the mounting posts.

 **+5VDC**
 This is the digital supply for TTL and TTL-like devices, such as F, LS, or HCT logic families and the Motorola MC68040.